-This list of historical places in Hawaii worth visiting contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of historical places in Hawaii worth visiting was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Hawaii is considered by many to be an idyllic wonderland, for good reason.
 The island, covered in rainforests and tropical beaches, practically defines popular tourism.

 Many, when thinking of Hawaii, almost immediately think of its tourist attractions: beaches, palm trees, delicious food, and volcanoes.
 Equally as important, however, is Hawaii’s deep cultural history, which one can learn about through the historical landmarks, ancient villages, petroglyphs, and preserves scattered throughout the islands.

 Teaching yourself and your family about the culture of Hawaii should be a top priority when creating your bucket list of destinations.
 Some popular sites include the Old Sugar Mill of Koloa, Iolani Palace, Bernice Pauahi Bishop Museum, and Honokohau Settlement.

 If you’re thinking of adding these or more to your itinerary, here’re some of my favorite historical Hawaii landmarks to visit with the whole family.

 Why follow my lead?
 I’ve explored Hawaii more than 40 times, so I’ve got lots of advice!

 Want to skip all the planning and just access my detailed Hawaii itineraries complete with daily schedules, fun activities, and travel hacks?
 Click the button below.

 Incredible Historical Places in Hawaii You Should Check Out